7 Top OpenPhone Alternatives to Try in 2025

 Tips on Choosing an OpenPhone Alternative

-If you’re thinking about switching from OpenPhone, we have some tips that can help you with the turnover.
+If you’re thinking about switching from OpenPhone, we have some tips that can help you with the transition.

 Keep the Features That Worked for Your Team

-Start by making a list of what you liked about OpenPhone.
-It could be how easy it was to use or how your team could share a number.
-These features helped your team stay connected and support customers.
+Start by making a simple list of what you liked about OpenPhone.
+Maybe it was how easy the app was to use or the way your team could share one number across different devices.

 Look for Missing Tools You Wish You Had